webfft/webfft.github.io/README.md

 A simple, but fast [webfft.js](lib/webfft.js) library based on the Cooley-Tukey DIF algorithm.
+Demo: [webfft.net](https://webfft.net).

 There is a basic UI that works with a 2048×1024 texture.
 It can apply per-row FFT, which can be paired with transposition to compute 2D FFT.
 Internally, the texture is kept in the float32 format, and with a basic gamma-correction it's mapped to RGB.
 The texture can be saved as: